-Au one net and NTT, in the battle for the second place
+Au one net and NTT, in the battle for the second place.

-Those ISP have done a good work throughout the period, and even if they finish 20k nPoints under the leader, they will surely fight to be considered the main opponent to the Sony subsidiary.
-Their scores are tight (respectively 152k and 151k nPoints, approx.), and, if we didn't consider So-net in the panel, the KDDI subsidiary would have won the download and upload speeds, while NTT would have been the best in latency measures.
+Those ISP have done a good work throughout the period, and even if they finish around 20,000 nPoints under the leader, they will surely fight to be considered the main competitors for the leader.
+Their scores are tight (respectively 151,779 and 149,446 nPoints).